RHRafi009/Probelm_solving_repo/README.md

 # Data_Structure_HackerRank
-This project contains the solutions of the data structures problems in HackerRank.
+This project contains the solutions of various data structure and algorithmic problems from various sites like hacekrrank, leetcode etc.

 The solutions is implemented using C# language.
 This is a console application that runs on the .NET framewrok.